patriciahughes1/MySQL-Portfolio/README.md

 # Patty's_MySQL_Portfolio
 ✈️ **Flying High: Analyzing Key Drivers of Passenger Satisfaction in Airline Customer Service**

-In this case study I plan to demonstrate my skills, including data exploration, statistical analysis, and predictive modeling, to uncover actionalbe insightsthat can enhance the customer experience.
+In this case study I plan to demonstrate my skills, including data exploration, statistical analysis, predictive modeling, and data visualization, to uncover actionalbe insightsthat can enhance the customer experience.
 This case study wil explore and identify the main factors influencing airline passenger satisfaction.

 By using MySQL for data querying and manipulation, I will conducting and end-to-end analysis.
 I will go through exploring satisfaction drivers and demographic trends to building a predictive model to classify customer satisfaction.